MUST-SCSE-SE-2018/Online-Student-Grading-System/README.md

 ------

 ### Features of Design
 + To be more realistic, I design a dual-login system for both teacher and student, the user can switch the login type to enter the system.
-After entering the system, the user can click 'logout' button to back to the home page.
+After entering the system, the user can click ***logout*** button to back to the home page.
 + I allow the user to take more than one courses and the system will display correct information corresponding to the selected course.
 + Question number of each assignment is not fixed, teachers can add or delete questions if they want.
-+ In **StuOverview.aspx Page}, teacher can reset student's login password directly by clicking **Edit} button and the data will be updated.
++ In ***StuOverview.aspx*** Page, teacher can reset student's login password directly by clicking ***Edit*** button and the data will be updated.
 + The bootstrap framework provides a user-friendly GUI design which is supported at most devices.

 ------